 Following the success of WeChat, one of the latest trends in the constantly evolving world of digital marketing is HTML 5 content, allowing developers to create interactive material for marketing campaigns.

-H5 brochures have become a critically valuable asset to have successful advertising campaigns.
+H5 brochures have become a critically valuable asset for successful advertising campaigns.
 Many video game companies have created those brochures to promote their brand and games.

 Launched in 2009 by the Chinese technology company Sina Corporation (新浪), Weibo is one of the biggest social media platforms in China.
 As its name indicates (“micro-blog”), Weibo provides micro-blogging services and is often compared to Twitter.
 However, it has evolved into a microblogging hybrid with Instagram, Pinterest, Reddit, and YouTube over the years.